EntryTokenRegistry and DexAdapter

 - once the global WETH/CLAIM hop or any per-token pool config has been set, router/factory rewiring is no longer allowed in-place

-expectedPooladdresses are tied to that router/factory pair - use a fresh registry deployment if you must migrate routers or factories after route surfaces are configured
+expectedPooladdresses are tied to that router/factory pair - use a fresh registry deployment if you must rotate routers or factories after route surfaces are configured

 Access control: